Yuka Kinoshita

 Yuka Kinoshita (木下ゆうか, Kinoshita Yūka) is a Japanese YouTuber and competitive eater.

 Career

 Yuka Kinoshita began posting on her eating-focused YouTube channel since 2014, five years after her debut in Japanese competitive eating competitions.

-Kinoshita uploads daily videos in which she eats anywhere between 5,000 to 23,000 calorie meals.
+Kinoshita uploads daily videos in which she eats anywhere between 5,000 and 23,000 calorie meals.
 Usually Kinoshita edits her videos into 5 to 7 minute vlogs, but occasionally she uploads longer "live eating" videos in the tradition of mukbang.
 As of June 2020, her videos have garnered more than 2 billion views.

 Kinoshita's videos are particularly in Japanese and are accessible to English-speaking viewers because they are accompanied by English subtitles.
 Partly for this reason, she has attracted attention from English-language news sources.
 She has also been featured in the Japanese television programme, Ōgui (大食い).

+Since the start of 2024, Kinoshita went on a hiatus after being cyberbullied and fell into depression.

+Kinoshita announced that she would be turning 40 on February 4 and expressed the difficulties of continuing her career as a competitive eater.
+Announcing her retirement on her social media handle, she explained that she felt extremely exhausted and that her health had deteriorated over the years.
+While she could still eat like a normal person without issue, she admitted to feeling tired even when not full, making it increasingly difficult to consume large quantities of food as she had before.
+She has reportedly been diagnosed with bipolar disorder, which experts say can be triggered by excessive eating.

+About rumours of marriage, she clarified that she is not thinking of love life and remains happy to be with her three cats.